lumenpink/andrewrico.com-2020/src/FAQ/FAQ.md

 title: Frequently Ask Questions
 description: "This is the FAQ page"
 layout: "layouts/layout-simple.njk"
-tags: ["page"]
+tags:
+- page
 ---

 ## What is andrewrico.com?
-The brand that Andrew rico Use to promote his producs and services
+andrewrico.com? is the the brand that Andrew rico uses to promote his producs and services

 ## Who is Andrew Rico?
-Andrew rico is a web developer based in Florida, his expertise are on languages such Javascript, HTML and CSS
+Andrew Rico is a web developer based in Florida, his expertise are on languages such Javascript, HTML and CSS

 ## Is Andrew Rico available for hire?